JuanDls01/transactions-tracker/README.md

 # 🐷 TuChanchito PWA

 Welcome to TuChanchito!
-This is a expense tracker 💰 progressive web application (PWA).
-I started this project to give me and my girlfriend a tool to manage our personal expenses.
+This is a progressive web application (PWA) designed to track personal expenses 💰.
+I started this project to help my girlfriend and me manage our finances more effectively.

 🚀 [Live Demo](https://tuchanchito.juanidls.dev)